 Difference 1: Changes in anatomy

-As their names suggest, long codes form a longer set of digits as compared to shortcodes and can be used to send and receive texts, faxes and make calls.
+As their names suggest, long codes form a longer set of digits, as compared to short codes, and can be used to send and receive texts, faxes and make calls.
 SMS long codes are 10 digit numbers and are tied to an area code, for e.g. (212) 221- 2929.
-These are typically used to send customers texts about their order dispatches, making it seem like the update is being received directly from the delivery boy.
+These are typically used to send individual customers texts, and offer a more personal feel for interactive messaging conversations.

-SMS short codes, on the other hand, are 5-6 digits (look like ‘69488’ which Pizza Hut uses) and can only be used to send and receive
+SMS short codes, on the other hand, are 5-6 digits (they typically look like ‘69488’ which Pizza Hut uses) and can only be used to send and receive SMS messages, not faxes or calls.

 Difference 2: Speed of sending/receiving SMSs

-A major disadvantage with SMS long codes is related to the number of messages which can be sent per second.
-With a limit of one message per second, long codes are used primarily for person-to-person communication.
+A major limitation with SMS long codes is related to the number of messages which can be sent overall and on a per second basis.
+Long codes are used primarily for person-to-person communication or for small outbound campaigns.
+Carriers monitor traffic and often block long code text messaging for larger outbound campaigns, making delivery questionable.

-In contrast, SMS shortcodes can be used to send 40 messages per second and are typically used for high volume messaging like voting on TV shows.
+In contrast, SMS short codes can be used to send 40 messages per second and are typically used for high volume messaging, like nurture campaigns, customer or candidate updates or student announcements.

 Difference 3: Inbound to Outbound text ratio

-If the same text content (like a marketing message) is going to multiple receivers from a long code, there is a high probability that the long code might get blocked by the carrier.
+If the same text content (like a marketing message) is going to multiple receivers from a long code, there is a high probability that the long code will be blocked by the carrier.

-However, in the case of shortcodes, predefined content for a text, approved by all the major carriers, can be sent to multiple people; irrespective of the quantity or sending frequency.
+Since short codes are registered and approved by all the major carriers, content can be sent to multiple people, regardless of the quantity or sending frequency.

 Difference in use cases

-SMS short codes are most often used by companies for marketing and security or organizations for urgent information dissemination.
-Shortcodes are used for-
+SMS short codes are recommended for marketing or for urgent information dissemination.
+Short codes are used for:

 Comparing their acquisition process

-Acquiring a long code for your business is easy – just fill up a form online or make a call and you can start texting within a day.
+Acquiring a long code for your business is easy.
+Simply request the number from your carrier, usually via an online form, and you can start texting within a day.

-In contrast, getting a short code may take 6-8 weeks because it needs to be registered and the US Common Short Code Administration (CSCA) and carriers, both need to approve your application.
+Getting a short code may take 6-8 weeks because it needs to be registered and the application approved by your carrier.

 Long codes can be used globally, but don’t support delivery receipts, so a business won’t know for sure if the message has been received by the intended recipients unless they respond.
-However, with SMS-Magic, delivery status can be seen for long code as well.
-Overall, long codes are not considered to be very stable from a technical or legal standpoint.
+Thanks to the power of the SMS-Magic global messaging platform,, delivery status can be tracked for long code as well.

-On the other hand, shortcodes are country-specific and provide delivery receipts, which are useful in cases like two-factor authentication, and when SMS delivery is critical.
-They are considered to be reliable in both aspects- technical & legal.
+On the other hand, short codes are country-specific and provide delivery receipts, which are useful in cases like compliance or when SMS delivery is critical.

 Which code should you use?

-If a business is looking for a cheap, easy way to send and receive messages, mainly for support or conversational use and not for bulk messaging, with a low level of security- then it should choose long codes.
+If your business is looking for a cheap, easy way to send and receive messages, mainly for conversational use and not for campaigns or bulk messaging, then you can choose long codes.